Vaughn Wascovich, Graduate Coordinator for Studio Art 903-886-5208 (Vaughn.Wascovich@tamuc.edu)

 Master of Arts in Art w/emphasis in Studio Art

-The Master of Arts in Art with an emphasis in Studio Art Option II Non-Thesis is a 36-semester hour program offered on the Commerce campus.
+The Master of Arts in Art with an emphasis in Studio Art Option II Non-Thesis is a 30-semester hour program offered on the Commerce campus.
 Students may pursue the following areas: painting, sculpture, photography, drawing, ceramics, and mixed and multi-media art.
 Applicants for the degree should already possess the technical skills to work in one or more of these areas, as the graduate program concentrates on conceptual innovation in one’s work rather than technical instruction.
 The MA degree is suitable for students seeking to improve their portfolio, gain educational credentials, or to place themselves in a more competitive position to apply to the MFA program in art.
 There is no thesis or foreign language requirement for this degree.

 Master of Fine Arts in Art w/emphasis in Visual Communication

 The Master of Fine Arts degree with an emphasis in Visual Communication serves the practicing professional in this growing field who aspires to greater proficiency in industry-related innovation and problem-solving, business strategies, ideation and marketing, or a career in design education.
 The MFA is regarded as the terminal degree in the field of Visual Communication.
 The capstone of the degree is a design-centric research project (ARTS 545-Exhibition Topics and ARTS 548-Exhibition Development) and accompanying exhibition (ARTS 552-MFA Exhibition in Visual Communication) on a topic incorporating business practices, design education and social responsibility.
-In these final semesters of the degree, MFA-VisCom candidates are expected to advance a premise that significantly expands the current boundaries of knowledge and to defend it through a convincing campaign or body of art works.
+During these final courses within the degree, MFA-VisCom candidates are expected to advance a premise that significantly expands the current boundaries of knowledge and to defend it through a convincing campaign or body of art works.
 Students who fail to meet the expectations of the program can be suspended from the MFA track.
-In such cases, it may be possible for the student to complete a Master of Art with an emphasis in Visual Communication.
+In such cases, it may be possible for the student to complete a Master of Arts with an emphasis in Visual Communication.